Tikbalang: Association with trees

+Leading travellers astray

 Tikbalangs or Tigbolan scare travelers, lead them astray and play tricks on them such as making them return to an arbitrary path no matter how far they go or turn.
-This is counteracted by wearing one's shirt inside out.
-Another countermeasure is to ask permission out loud to pass by or, not to produce too much noise while in the woods in order not to offend or disturb the tikbalang.
+Wearing one’s shirt inside out is believed to counteract this.
+Another countermeasure is to ask permission aloud to pass by or, not to produce too much noise while in the woods in order not to offend or disturb the tikbalang.
 The "tigbolan" is a ghost which assumes a variety of forms, and sometimes confers a similar gift upon a certain favored individual.
 A superstition popular with the Tagalogs of Rizal Province is that Tikbalangs are benevolent guardians of elemental kingdoms.
-They are usually found standing at the foot of large trees looking around for anyone who dares to bestow malignancy on their kingdom's territory.
+They are usually found standing at the foot of large trees watching around for anyone who dares to bestow malignancy on their kingdom's territory.